 Rice is not just for dinner!
-It can be used in so may different activities in the classroom.
-Coloured rice is perfect for teaching number recognition!
+It can be used in so many different activities in the classroom.
+Follow this recipe for the perfect Rainbow Coloured rice!

 Coloured Rice Fun

 Coloured rice can be used for hundreds of activities including filling, pouring, measuring, matching colours, making music and art as well as random play for kids.
 Coloured rice isn’t just nice to look at it is a great way to build sensory and fine motor skills.
 What’s more it is so simple to make!

 Download this no cook recipe for perfect coloured rice and grab a free sorting printable for number recognition to go with it at the end of this post!